 Opening a bank account

 A valid work permit is essential for any expat looking to open an account with a local bank.
-New customers are generally also required to provide their ID or passport, and evidence of residency or employment status.
+New customers are also required to provide their ID or passport, and evidence of residency or employment status.
 Recent bank statements and a letter of recommendation from their current bank may also prove helpful.

 ATMs are widely available, and some accept foreign credit and debit cards.
-Expats should note that a number of ATMs close at midnight.

 Taxes in Malaysia